 Choosing the Right Plan for Your Needs

-When deciding between a fixed-rate or variable-rate electricity plan, it’s essential to consider your personal risk tolerance, budget, and energy usage patterns.
-Fixed-rate plans offer more stability and predictability, while variable-rate plans may provide opportunities for savings if you’re willing to accept the risk of rate fluctuations.
+When deciding between a fixed-rate and a variable-rate electricity plan, it’s essential to consider your personal risk tolerance, budget, and energy usage patterns.
+Fixed-rate plans offer more stability and predictability, while variable-rate plans may provide opportunities for lower energy bills if you’re willing to accept the risk of rate fluctuations.